-Expect to pay about $9.00 per square foot to install LP SmartSide siding.
-For HardiePlank siding, your costs will about $10 per square foot installed.
+Expect to pay between $9.50 and $15.50 per square foot to install LP SmartSide siding.
+For HardiePlank fiber cement siding, your costs will between $10.50 and $17.50 per square foot installed.

 Note: LP’s SmartSide relative cost advantage is due to slightly lower material and installation costs thanks to its lighter weight.

 Did you know?
 In 2023, the cost of both, engineered wood and fiber cement siding has fallen slightly compared to prior year, in spite of the ongoing inflation.

 The possible cost range is broad, however, based on factors spelled out below.
 This table breaks down costs for these two leading siding alternatives to natural wood.

 |Material Cost per sq.ft.||$2.50 – $5.50||$2.50 – $4.50|

 |Installation Cost per sq.ft.||$8.00 – $12.50||$7.00 – $11.50|